10 Tips for a Successful Outdoor Movie Night

 3. DON’T FORGET ABOUT THE SOUND: The biggest challenge of a movie night is the sound.
 I promise you that what sounds super loud during the day will be drowned out by crickets and a couple of chatting adults.
 These guys do a better job of explaining some of the sound logistics than we do.
 But, seriously, if you’re not hurting your ears during the test when it’s only at half power, you need more sound support.

 4. CANDY, CANDY, CANDY: A little early planning on the candy and movie side helps you save a lot of money.
-We start with a trip to Costco or Target and stock up, or the best deals are at Sweet Candy City, which has bulk candy online.
+We start with a trip to Costco or Target and stock up, or the best deals are at Sweet City Candy, which has bulk candy online.
 We try to get at least 8-10 different kinds of candy.
 We then display it in a bunch of different glass jars.
 Our kids would say that sorting the candy is as fun as the movie night itself.
 It’s Halloween in July.
 Don’t forget some mini scoops or tongs for serving, as well as little baggies to store it in.
-Etsy has some lovely colorblock wooden scoops.

 5. THE SET UP: Citronella torches are key, both for light and for bugs.
 Lay out all the beach chairs you have and a bunch of comfy blankets and pillows.